Sports Coach Logo Sports Coach Training Principles Fitness Components

 Usama Aftab provides an overview of Legionnaires Disease and how it spreads.

 Legionnaires disease is like pneumonia, but it is the most severe form.
 Moreover, it also caused lung inflammation caused by the legionella bacterium.
 Most people are infected with this disease by inhaling this bacterium from soil or water.
 People with low immune systems, older and smokers, can easily affect this disease.
 This bacterium can cause Pontiac fever which is like the flu.
 However, this flu can clear on its own, but it is essential to treat this disease.
 A doctor can quickly treat this disease with antibiotics, but in some people, it can cause problems even after the treatment.
-That is why; a water quality analysis is vital to detect this bacteria in water.
+That is why a water quality analysis is vital to detect these bacteria in water.

 Symptoms